mocks-server/website/docs/usage/variants/text.md

 ## Response headers

-By defaul, the `text` variant type sets a `Content-Type` header in the response with value `text/plain; charset=utf-8`, but it can be changed using the headers option.
+By default, the `text` variant type sets a `Content-Type` header in the response with value `text/plain; charset=utf-8`, but it can be changed using the headers option.

 ```mdx-code-block
 <Tabs>